 Email the authors or create an email template to send to all relevant legislators.

-Senator McNerney's proposal to establish Multistakeholder Regulatory Organizations (MROs) introduces a new framework for artificial intelligence oversight in California through private-sector certification bodies.
-Under the legislation, the Attorney General would designate qualified private entities as MROs to evaluate and certify AI models and applications based on safety standards and risk mitigation practices.
+Senator McNerney's proposal to establish Multistakeholder Regulatory Organizations (MROs) creates a new framework for certifying artificial intelligence models and applications in California.
+Under the legislation, the Attorney General would designate private entities as MROs for three-year renewable terms to evaluate AI systems' compliance with safety standards and best practices.

 Ayes | Noes | NVR | Total | Result |